Skip to content

 NB: Since the typings are only used before compilation, the typings are not needed in the production build and they should always be in the devDependencies of the package.json.

-Since the global variable process is defined by Node itself, we get its typings from the package @types/node.
+Since the global variable process is defined by the Node itself, we get its typings from the package @types/node.

 Since version 10.0 ts-node has defined @types/node as a peer dependency.
 If the version of npm is at least 7.0, the peer dependencies of a project are automatically installed by npm.
 If you have an older npm, the peer dependency must be installed explicitly: